 3. Teach other skills online

-When it comes to how to make money online, it’s often a good idea to start with what you’re good at and work from there.
+When it comes to how to earn money online, it’s often a good idea to start with what you’re good at and work from there.
 From baking to dancing, we all have something valuable we can teach others.
 So, why not make some money at the same time?

 Platforms like Udemy let you create courses on almost anything, or you could try to build a web presence by sharing educational videos on YouTube or Instagram.